marekmurawski/mm_cache/readme.md

 ```

 ### 4. Data / variables caching
 In this example we store a variable (array) in cache for 13 seconds.
+If data is present in Cache it will be assigned to $data during the if-condition examining, if it's not cached we'll execute the code inside if-clause, assign $data values and save it to Cache for 13 seconds.
+Then $data is displayed regardless of being cached or just-generated.

 ``` php
 <?php